-'Riverdale' Season 3 Is Now On Netflix So Everyone Can Investigate The Gargoyle King
+'Riverdale' Season 3 Is Officially Streaming On Netflix Right Now

 Even though the third season of Riverdale has aired in its entirety on the CW, there is still a large chunk of the fanbase that has been waiting until the new season is available on Netflix to binge it all.
 Well, I have some good news for those fans, because Riverdale Season 3 is now on Netflix officially.
 One week after the season finale aired on the CW, Netflix has added the entirety of Season 3 to its streaming library for the perfect binge for your Memorial Day weekend.